Skip to main content

 Care Guide

 Full sun (6+ hours).
-Well-drained to dry soil pH 6.5-8.0 — tolerates poor, alkaline, and rocky soils.
+Well-drained to dry soil at pH 6.5-8.0 — the species tolerates poor alkaline and rocky soils.
 No fertilization needed.
-Crown rot in wet winter soil — requires sharp drainage.
+Crown rot develops in wet winter soil — sharp drainage is required.
 Biennial: dies after flowering and seeding.
-Self-sows.
+Self-sows readily.
 Deer-resistant.
-Drought-tolerant.
+Drought-tolerant once established.
 Non-toxic.
 Zones 5-9.

 Pruning

 Cut the main flower stalk after bloom to encourage lateral branching.
 Leave one stalk to set seed for self-sowing replacement plants.
-Remove the spent biennial plant in late fall or early spring.
-Cut back the dead rosette in early spring before new seedlings emerge.
+Remove the spent biennial in late fall or early spring.
+Cut back the dead rosette in early spring before new seedlings emerge from the previous year's seed shed.

 Pruning Schedule